 Tom-Tom being reunited with his parents.
 The mother's cry of "Tom-Tom!!"◊ as they turn around and see him, and Aang's smile◊ as he watches from nearby just makes me feel...
 Fuzzy.
 Like socks.

 In The Painted Lady, Katara pretends to be a river spirit to help an impoverished, diseased town.
 She brings them food, heals their sickness, destroys the factory that's poluting the river the town is built on, and eventually drives away an army attempting to avenge the destruction of the factory upon the village.
 She's discovered by the villagers, and after an initial period of anger, the villagers are thankful for her help.
 Later, she crouches by the river, and the actual Painted Lady appears.

 Painted Lady: Thank you.

-Note that this is the ONLY time onscreen that a spirit appears before someone in the Gaang other than Aang himself.
+Note that this is the ONLY spirit onscreen that appears before someone in the Gaang other than Aang himself.

 The scenes in Avatar Day where the prisoners give Aang advice on his relationship with Katara.